 The partially completed stadium was dedicated by most impressive ceremonies on Aug.
 11-one day later than announced because of the national day of mourning, Aug.
-10, for President Harding-and then followed the women's international tennis matches, when the four famous English players national tennis matches, when the four famous English players were completely defeated by the United States players.
+10, for President Harding-and then followed the women's international tennis matches, when the four famous English players were completely defeated by the United States players.
 These matches were followed for a number of days by the United States matches, which closed Aug.
 18 by the dramatic winning of the national championship by Miss Helen Wills, the 17-year-old girl of California.
-Mrs. Molla B. Mallory has held the championship since 1915, with the exception of 1919, and it is no worder that the documentations are sufficiently as the same of the sam is no wonder that the 6,000 spectators were wild with applause when the young girl won against the veteran.
+Mrs. Molla B. Mallory has held the championship since 1915, with the exception of 1919, and it is no wonder that the 6,000 spectators were wild with applause when the young girl won against the veteran.